Monday, February 1, 2021

 Jñeyāvaraṇa and kleśā-varaṇa

-In what follows, I will, therefore, turn to an exploration of emotionality.
-On the one hand, in parallel to our discussion on conceptuality in the first part of this essay, some important passages on emotions from the Buddhist canon will be cited throughout.
-On the other hand, the emotional state of 'disinterest'–central to both continental aesthetics as well as Buddhist soteriology–will be drawn upon and put in dialogue with the passages from the Buddhist canon.
-After an initial introduction of these themes, the text will turn to the poetics related to emotionality–how Buddhist artists can approach emotionality in their art.
+In what follows, I will therefore turn to an exploration of emotionality.
+In parallel with the discussion of conceptuality in the first part of this essay, key passages from the Buddhist canon concerning emotion will be cited and examined.
+At the same time, the emotional state of disinterest—central to both continental aesthetics and Buddhist soteriology—will be brought into dialogue with these canonical sources.
+After introducing these themes, the text will turn to poetics: how Buddhist artists might approach emotionality in their art and cultivate forms that loosen the grip of affective attachment.

 Emotionality in the Pali canon